RDxR10/windows-music-player-cli/README.md

 Most of us don’t like clicking buttons over and over again, especially on Windows when listening to music; sometimes we just want that Linux-like experience.
 This CLI music player serves that purpose.

 Get your playlist shuffled and switch tracks with ease.
+Enjoy uninterrupted, ad-free music playback.

 Best suited for those who have a regular music playlist/library and prefer the flexibility to change songs on the fly.

+> [!WARNING]
+> This repository does not encourage playing songs in corporate environments.
+Please use at your own risk.

 ## Setup